ExtendRealityLtd/VRTK/README.md

   unwanted teleporting from happening when using an object with a pointer.

+The following events are emitted:

+  * **InteractableObjectTouched:** Emitted when another object touches the current object.
+  * **InteractableObjectUntouched:** Emitted when the other object stops touching the current object.
+  * **InteractableObjectGrabbed:** Emitted when another object grabs the current object (e.g. a controller).
+  * **InteractableObjectUngrabbed:** Emitted when the other object stops grabbing the current object.
+  * **InteractableObjectUsed:** Emitted when another object uses the current object (e.g. a controller).
+  * **InteractableObjectUnused:** Emitted when the other object stops using the current object.

+The event payload that is emitted contains:

+  * **interactingObject:** The object that is initiating the interaction (e.g. a controller)

 The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed or used but it is expected that this script is the base to be inherited into a